elequant/gettingandcleaningdata/README.md

 * the aggregation and the processing of the HAR data set and
 * the generation of a tidy data set with the average of each mean value and standard deviation for each activity and each experimental subject.

-Each step of the R script and the resulting data set(s) are described in detail in the codebook [`CodeBook.md`](https://github.com/elequant/gettingandcleaningdata/blob/master/CodeBook.md).
+Each step of the R script is explained later in this document and the resulting data set(s) are described in detail in the codebook [`CodeBook.md`](https://github.com/elequant/gettingandcleaningdata/blob/master/CodeBook.md).

 ## Repository Content